DrDeathBubbles/Facebook_video/readme.md

 17. Set flag for local or server operation
 18. Retrry queue
 19. Delete objects from the queue
 20. Put variables as default for video processing - not hard coded
+21. Clean up html_python_file

 ## Notes about main.py